Manchester City to honour David Silva with statue at Etihad Stadium

 By PA Staff

-David Silva is to be honoured with a statue at the Etihad Stadium, Manchester City have announced.
+David Silva’s outstanding Manchester City career is to be recognised with a statue at the Etihad Stadium.

-The Spaniard will also have a training pitch named after him with a mosaic alongside it at the club’s City Football Academy complex.
+City have announced a sculpture of the Spanish playmaker will be unveiled next year along with a similar tribute already planned for former captain Vincent Kompany.

-Silva, 34, saw his City career come to an end with Saturday’s Champions League quarter-final loss to Lyon in Lisbon.
+Silva made the last of his 436 appearances for City in Saturday’s Champions League quarter-final defeat to Lyon in Lisbon.

-Silva made 436 appearances for the club and won four Premier League titles, five League Cups and two FA Cups after signing from Valencia in 2010.
+The 34-year-old is widely regarded as one of the club’s greatest-ever players having won four Premier League titles, five League Cups and two FA Cups since his arrival from Valencia in 2010.

+In addition to the statue, Silva will also have a training pitch at the City Football Academy named after him with a celebratory mosaic placed alongside.

 City chairman Khaldoon Al Mubarak said: “David Silva is a transformational player – a quiet leader who has acted quietly and deliberately and inspired everyone around him, from the youngest academy player to his senior team-mates over the past 10 years.